tdiprima/threejs-playground/docs/Image Drawing Coordinates.md

 In this example, we create a `THREE.Geometry` object called `lineGeometry` to store the line vertices.
 We then loop through the `coordinates` array, convert each 2D coordinate to a 3D coordinate using `THREE.Vector3`, and add it to the `lineGeometry.vertices` array.

 After that, we create a material for the line using `THREE.LineBasicMaterial`, specifying the color.
 Finally, we create a `THREE.Line` object with the `lineGeometry` and `lineMaterial`, and add it to your scene using `scene.add(line)`.

-Make sure you have a valid `scene` variable representing your three.js scene where you want to add the line.

 <br>